The Holy Girl: Critical reception

 A.O.
 Scott, film critic for The New York Times, called the film an "elusive, feverish and altogether amazing second feature..."
 He also liked Martel's artistic directorial approach to films, and wrote, "Her visual style is similarly oblique, as she frames her characters through half-opened doors, at odd angles and in asymmetrical close-ups.
 To a degree that is sometimes disorienting, Ms. Martel explores the mysteries of the senses.
 They are our instruments for knowing ourselves, each other and the world, but they also mislead us, bringing pain, pleasure and confusion in equal measure."

 Kevin Thomas, critic for the Los Angeles Times, wrote, "[the film] reveals the style, insight and confidence that are the marks of a major director."
 He also said of director Martel, "[She's] a subtle artist and a sharp observer, Martel manages a large cast with an ease that matches her skill at storytelling, within which psychological insight and social comment flow easily and implicitly."

-Film critic Ruth Stein also credits director Martel for capturing the mood of the film, and wrote, "Martel is especially good at capturing a claustrophobic environment, and she wisely leaves ambiguous the question of the doctor's complicity in Amalia's frenzied state.
+Film critic Ruthe Stein wrote, "Martel is especially good at capturing a claustrophobic environment, and she wisely leaves ambiguous the question of the doctor's complicity in Amalia's frenzied state.
 He fails to recognize her when she starts stalking him -- an indication of the randomness of the act done to the accompaniment of a theremin."

-The film holds a 77% approval rating at Rotten Tomatoes, with 43 of 56 reviews being favorable.
-On Metacritic, it has a weighted average score of 75 out of 100 based on reviews from 22 critics, indicating "generally favorable reviews".
+The film holds a 77% approval rating at Rotten Tomatoes, based on 62 reviews.
+The site's critics consensus reads, "This provocative, lyrical drama mixes themes of forbidden sexuality and redemptive faith with a touch of humanism in a memorable, if disorienting, visual style."
+On Metacritic, it has a weighted average score of 75 out of 100 based on reviews from 22 critics, indicating "generally favorable".

+The film was cited by the film director Urška Djukić as an inspiration for her 2025 film, Little Trouble Girls.